ChicoState/ux-friend-me/phaseI/README.md

 ## Introduction

 For Phase I of the project, we focused on understanding the challenges brought forth by social media as an industry, namely apps that rely on friend-making and scheduling as their minimum viable product.
-As a team, we decided that Meetup.com was closest in target to the expectations we had for our own app, FriendMe.
+As a team, we decided that Meetup.com was closest in target to the expectations we had for our own web app, FriendMe.
 Our objective was to identify key areas for improvement that can enhance user experience and engagement, particularly for individuals seeking community and connection online.
 This phase is dedicated to analyzing user needs, competitor landscape, and initial design considerations.

 ## Methods